About medicinal cannabis products

-Many of these products are available to buy online without a prescription.
+Many of these products are available to buy online without a prescription, but their quality and content cannot be guaranteed.
 These products could be illegal and potentially dangerous.

-Some products such as hemp oil and capsules are available to buy as food supplements from health stores and other outlets.
-There is no guarantee these are effective or of good quality.
+Some products that might claim to be medicinal cannabis, such as ‘CBD’ oil or hemp oil, are available to buy as food supplements from health stores and other outlets, but there is no guarantee these are effective or of good quality.

 Prescriptions for a medicinal cannabis product

 Medicinal cannabis products are only available on a prescription written by, or recommended by, a specialist hospital doctor.